- Garden / Landscaping / Patio — 225

 by Guest on Jan 5, 2010

 The general rule is to water as deeply and as infrequently as possible.
-Watering deeply and infrequently encourages the plant to develop a deep root system, which in turn increases drought hardiness, since the soil dries from the top down.
-Frequent, light irrigation encourages a shallow root system which will suffer from every dry spell.
+Watering deeply and infrequently encourages the plant to develop a deep root system, which in turn increases drought hardiness since the soil dries from the top down.
+Frequent, light irrigation encourages a shallow root system that will suffer from every dry spell.

 Plants have different water needs...for instance, the red-twig dogwood (Cornus stolonifera) will thrive in a soil that is always damp - but many other plants require a thorough drying between irrigations - so if at all possible, group plants of similar water needs together.
 The website review below refers to an excellent article about designing for efficient water use.